 The local offer must include relevant information and advice on local provision and how to receive an assessment for transition to adult care and support.

 For social care provision specified in the Education, Health and Care Plan, existing duties on social care services to assess and provide for the needs of disabled young people continue to apply.
 Where the young person is over 18, the care element of the Education, Health and Care Plan will usually be provided by adult services.
 However, where it will benefit a young person with an Education, Health and Care Plan, local authorities have the power to continue to provide children's services past a young person's 18th birthday for as long as is deemed necessary.
 This can continue until the Education, Health and Care Plan is no longer maintained.

-Local authorities and their partners must work together to ensure effective and well supported transition arrangements are in place; that assessment, planning and review processes for both care plans, Transition Plans and education, health and care plans are aligned; plans are person-centered; that there is effective integration with health services, and that there is a good range of universal provision for inclusion in the Local Offer.
+Local authorities and their partners must work together to ensure effective and well supported transition arrangements are in place; that assessment, planning and review processes for both care plans, Transition Plans and education, health and care plans are aligned; plans are person-centred; that there is effective integration with health services, and that there is a good range of universal provision for inclusion in the Local Offer.
 Young people and their families should not be expected to repeatedly provide duplicate information to different services, or to attend numerous reviews, or receive support that is not co-ordinated and joined up.

 Transitions Assessments for adult care or support must consider:

 - Whether the young person is likely to have needs for care and support after they turn 18; and